ozgurvurgun/front-end/README.md

 # websites
-this repository contains the frontend source code of the websites I develop.
+This repository contains the front-end source code of the websites and components I've developed.